-Compression socks reaches below the knee, provide graduate pressure to support venous return, alleviate discomfort associated with edema and varicose vein.
-Compression stocking extend above the knee up the thigh ,used for more severe venous insufficiencies or post-operative recovery, promote better blood flow from the lower extremities back to the heart and prevent clots in the deep vein.
+Compression socks, which reach just below the knee, apply graduated pressure to support venous return, reduce discomfort from edema, and alleviate varicose veins.
+In contrast, compression stockings extend above the knee to the thigh and are used for more severe venous insufficiency or post-operative recovery.
+They promote better blood flow from the lower extremities to the heart, helping prevent deep vein clots and improving overall circulation.

 Compression socks and compression stockings are two essential medical garments designed to promote blood circulation in the legs.
 While they share a common purpose, they differ in their form and application.
 Compression socks, often reaching just below the knee, provide graduated pressure to support venous return and alleviate discomfort associated with various conditions like edema and varicose veins.